 Picking up the channel(s) that work(s) best.

-Most people who start with public speaking focus on Facebook and forget about everything else.
+Most people who get involved with public speaking focus on Facebook and forget about the other platforms out there.

 First off, Facebook is oversaturated.
 Yes, it’s the “necessary evil” most of the time.
 I’ve spent 6,000+ hours on stage without branding myself on Facebook but I realize that there are plenty of networking groups around that could accelerate my brand should I pursue it again.